tagohd/mono/Characters/James Redawić/James's Excuse.md

 ---
 # Why doesn't James just get the Artifacts himself?
 Sudosays:: This has kind of devolved more into a discussion about magic than about the original question.
 So, are we going with that he's a paraplegic or what?
+Lunsays:: Agreed, I think we can move some of this to the Magic page.
+Also, I wrote a part that's _actually a possible answer to the original question_!
+See below for more!!

 ![[uhhh.jpg]]